Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 - Step 3 is saving the custom field into the database.

-- Step 4 is retrieving the custom field and display on the front end.
+- Step 4 is retrieving the custom field and displaying it on the front end.

 Step 1: Create the meta box and use the meta box with the project post type

 We will register the meta box on the project page.
-To do that, add the code below into the functions.php of your child theme.
+To do that, add the code below to the functions.php of your child theme.

 /**